serverless/blog/posts/2017-01-30-openwhisk-integration-with-serverless.md

 *Check out these resources to help you get started with OpenWhisk integration.*

 ### Intro to the OpenWhisk Serverless Plugin Video
-Learn more about how to use the Serverless Framework with the new OpenWhisk provider plugin in this [quick video].
+Learn more about how to use the Serverless Framework with the new OpenWhisk provider plugin in this [quick video](https://youtu.be/GJY10W98Itc).

 ### Serverless Docs
 OpenWhisk is now included in the [Serverless Docs](https://serverless.com/framework/docs/).
 You'll find a guide to building Serverless applications, CLI command reference, platform event support and an example application.